 Preparing for a clinic visit

-If your child’s care journey starts at Children’s Hospitals and Clinics of Minnesota, knowing what to expect helps make the first visit less stressful.
+If your child’s care journey starts at Children’s Minnesota, knowing what to expect helps make the first visit less stressful.
 Before the visit, talk about it with your child.
 Show your child a photo of the doctor from our directory.
 With younger kids, it may also help to draw pictures (stick figures work just fine!).
 Or act out the upcoming visit with a stuffed animal as the patient.

 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about